Giuliano Mignini: Allegations of abuse of office

 Mignini was charged of being implicated in the forging of a fake audio recording and abusing his powers as he investigated De Donno, and for having wiretapped phone calls of three journalists and two police officers for unjustified reasons.
 Mignini objected that the Florence Magistrates had no jurisdiction on him because of their conflict of interest (the magistrates prosecuting him belonged to the same office he was investigating into).
-A preliminary judge in Florence turned down his request to chenge the trial venue.
+A preliminary judge in Florence turned down his request to change the trial venue.
 In January 2010, a Florence court chaired by judge Francesco Maradei acquitted him of the first three counts of fabricating fake evidence, as Mignini and Giuttari managed to prove that the audio recording was authentic, but found him guilty of the remaining four counts of exceeding the powers of his office.
 He was given a 16-month suspended sentence.
 Mignini appealed the conviction, saying "My conscience is clear, I know I did nothing wrong."
 He remained in office through the appeal process, as Italian law does not consider convictions final until all appeals are exhausted, but delayed taking a post at the Procura Generale where he had been already appointed.
 According to Rome-based journalist and author Barbie Latza Nadeau, even if Mignini were convicted, offenses such as this are rarely grounds for removing a prosecutor from office.

-In November 2011, a Court of Appeals accepted his preliminary objection and annulled the previous conviction, also declaring the prosecution by Florentine magistrates illegitimate - since some of the Florence prosecutors were also the offended parties - and sent the investigation file to a prosecutor in Turin.
+In November 2011, a Court of Appeals accepted his preliminary objection and annulled the previous conviction, also declaring the prosecution by Florentine magistrates illegitimate since some of the Florence prosecutors were also the offended parties, and sent the investigation file to a prosecutor in Turin.
 The Prosecution General of Florence appealed against the decision at the Supreme Court, so factually blocking the transfer to Turin for at least another year.
-In February 2013 the Florence office lost their appeal and the Supreme Court ordered the investigation be moved to Turin.
-Mignini said "It took me 7 years to be right".
+In February 2013, the Florence office lost their appeal and the Supreme Court ordered the investigation be moved to Turin.
+Mignini said: "It took me 7 years to be right."
 In 2016, the Turin court dropped the remaining charges due to the expiration of statutes of limitation.